Wolsten/ARTE/readme.md

 1. Passive plugins
 2. Active (hence the name ARTE) plugins

-and may be of one of four types:

-1. block
-2. style
-3. buffer
-4. customPassive plugins perform some operation on the editor, updating the content and then exit.
-Active plugins perform the same actions but expose the ability to directly edit the inserted content, such as with a visible `edit` button or simply by supporting a `click` or `double-click` interaction, the choice being yours.
+Passive plugins perform some operation on the editor, updating the content and then exit.
+Active plugins perform the same actions but expose the ability to directly edit the inserted content, such as with a visible `edit` button or simply by supporting a _click_, _double-click_ or _right-click_ interaction, the choice being yours.

-`Block` elements relate to normal HTML block tags, such as headings and paragraphs, whereas inline `style` elements are implemented (for consistency) with styled `span` elements that may contain one or more `style:value` pairs.
+`Block` and `list` elements relate to normal HTML block tags, such as headings, paragraphs and ordered lists.
+Inline `style` elements are implemented (for consistency) with styled `span` elements that may contain one or more `style:value` pairs in their `style` attribute.

 The `buffer` type can be ignored as this is a special type reserved for handling undo/redo operations.